 Whether for taking a relaxing shower or for doing the laundry, we all use hot water on a daily basis.
 But do you know how your hot water system runs?

 There are different types and models on the market, but the heat pump hot water system is rapidly gaining popularity.
-It’s smart and it uses heat from the outside air to heat the water at home.
+It’s smart, and it uses heat from the outside air to heat the water at home.

 In this article, we’ll dig into how heat pump hot water systems operate.
 We’ll take a look at their advantages and how they compare to other types of hot water systems.
 Let’s jump in and explore the cool world of heat pump hot water systems.